taylorrain/Microridge_Curviness_Analysis/README.md

 The data needs to look like this.
  * You can use this program (cite Aaron's paper) to convert miroridge images to pixels and then use my program with the output coordinates..
+ * The data must be inputted in csv format.
+ * There cannot be data files with identical names.
 #### Usage Instructions
 This is how to name the input files and how to run the program.
 These are the outputs that the program will give.